gercunderscore4/orbital_link_budget/README.md

 orbital_link_budget
 ===================

+Written for the University of British Columbia's Orbit Satellite Design Team.
+Calculates link budget, azimuth and elevation, uptime/downtime, doppler shift.
 Simulates Earth orbits up to an eccentricity of 0.95.

-Calculates link budget, azimuth and elevation, uptime/downtime, doppler shift.

-Written for the University of British Columbia's Orbit Satellite Design Team.
+Earth Centered Inertial (ECI) coordinates draw an unchanging orbit around a rotating Earth.
+Earth Centered Earth Fixed (ECEF) coordinates draw a changing orbit around a stationary Earth.

+The MIT License allows you to do anything with this code as long as you attribute it properly (and there's no warranty).

+Written by Geoffrey Card

-Based on Satellite-Orbit-Simulation by deedydas.
+Based on Satellite-Orbit-Simulation by Debarghya Das (no license).

-The code is a bit messy (especially the function names); feel free to improve it.